hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

  - WEB_PASSWORD

 If you need settings on any of these parameters at compilation time please create this file using the usual C++ rules and provide the information there.
-Alternatively comment on the #include line if not already done and provide in user_config_override.h file directly.
+Alternatively comment on the #include line if not already done and provide the information needed in user_config_override.h file directly.

 A short description (UCO = User Config Override):